Federated Aggregation of Demand Flexibility: Case Study

 where $\bm \pi \in \mathbb R^T$ (\$/kWh) is the \cg{wholesale electricity price.} For the price profiles, we use historical zonal locational-based marginal prices (LMPs) from the day-ahead (DA) market operated by NYISO \cite{nyiso2025} (363 instances throughout the year 2024).
 Similar to the previous task, we also solve the following \emph{centralized optimization} problem as a best-case benchmark:

-Fig.~\ref{gapDistributions_2} illustrates the relative electricity cost gaps of the \textsf{AVG} and \textsf{Proposed} methods against the best-case benchmark, and the electricity cost improvement of the \textsf{Proposed} method over the \textsf{AVG} method.
+Fig.~\ref{gapDistributions_2} illustrates i) the relative electricity cost gaps of the \textsf{AVG} and \textsf{Proposed} methods against the best-case benchmark, computed as $\big(\Pi(\mathbf{h}_0^{\mathrm{avg}}) - \Pi^\star\big)/{\Pi^\star}$ and $\big(\Pi(\mathbf{h}_0^{\mathrm{opt}}) - \Pi^\star\big)/{\Pi^\star}$, respectively, and ii) the electricity cost improvement of the \textsf{Proposed} method over the \textsf{AVG} method, measured by the relative reduction $\big(\Pi(\mathbf{h}_0^{\mathrm{avg}}) - \Pi(\mathbf{h}_0^{\mathrm{opt}})\big)/{\Pi(\mathbf{h}_0^{\mathrm{avg}})}$.
 While both methods incur some level of optimality gaps compared to the best-case benchmark, our \textsf{Proposed} method consistently demonstrates superior performance.
 Employing the optimized base-set parameter $\mathbf{h}_0^{\mathrm{opt}}$ markedly narrows the gap.
 As highlighted by the third boxplot, this translates into a substantial relative cost savings, with our approach consistently outperforming the \textsf{AVG} benchmark by a significant margin.
 These results provide strong evidence that a more accurate flexibility characterization, as enabled by our method, directly translates into economic value.